 |” Love you long time indeed Black Penny “|

 |Very sweet gesture|

-Something else that stood out in this restaurant has to be the music.
+Something else that stood out at the Black Penny has to be the music.
 The R and B classics definitely gave this place a buzzing vibe : ” I’ rock the party that rocks the party.
 You rock the party that rocks the party” .
 For those that don’t know..that’s Missy Elliot.
 Yep, I was pretty much nodding my head away while waiting for food.
 First on the counter was :

 Crispy duck hash with sweet potato , baby spinach , spring onions, chilli , coriander and soft egg.

 The crispy shredded duck and sweet potato dipped into the runny yolk was very moreish and flavorful.

 The Hunter : Eggs how you like em, sourdough toast, grilled sausage, smoky bacon , roasted tomatoes , mushroom and black Penny beans